UnkindPartition/tasty/README.md

    test tree, searching for the next test to execute may also have an overhead quadratic in the number of tests.

-Use `sequentialTestGroup` to mitigate these problems.
+Use `dependentTestGroup` to mitigate these problems.

 ## FAQ